 Qualifications

-• To qualify for the CJA Panel, attorneys must be members in good standing with the Central District of Illinois bar and have demonstrated experience in, and knowledge of, federal criminal law and the Sentencing Guidelines.
-Appointment of counsel is generally from the district in which the case arose.
+To qualify for the CJA Panel, attorneys must be members in good standing with the Central District of Illinois bar and have demonstrated experience in, and knowledge of, federal criminal law and the Sentencing Guidelines.
+Appointment of counsel is generally from the division in which the case arose.

 Committee Review